 (1) Sort the top 150 voted/staked candidates list in a decreasing order by tokens staked.

-(3) For example, assume that in epoch 10, there are 3 lazy masternodes m1, m2, and m3 with 60K, 62K, and 64K TOMO staked respectively, and these lazy masternodes are at the bottom of the masternode list.
+(3) For example, assume that in epoch 10, there are 3 underperforming masternodes m1, m2, and m3 with 60K, 62K, and 64K TOMO staked respectively, and these underperforming masternodes are at the bottom of the masternode list.
 Also assume that, at the end of epoch 10, there are 3 additional candidates m4, m5, and m6 with 59K, 61K, and 63K TOMO staked.
 In this scenario, for epoch 11, the sorted list is as follows: [147 most staked masternodes, m3, m6, m2].
-Because m2 and m3 were previously considered as lazy, they do not have the right to create blocks.
+Because m2 and m3 were previously considered as underperforming, they do not have the right to create blocks.
 Candidate m6 becomes a masternode for epoch 11 since it is in the list of top voted candidates.

-- In other words, a masternode can only have its block production right for the next epoch if and only if (1) it is still in the top 150 voted candidates and (2) it has not been considered as lazy within 4 previous blocks.
+- In other words, a masternode can only have its block production right for the next epoch if and only if (1) it is still in the top 150 voted candidates and (2) it has not been considered as underperforming within 4 previous blocks.

 - At the 5th epoch after being slashed, the slashed masternode can go back to the candidate list to fight with the others by the total tokens staked for him (deposit + vote).